cybre-finn/next-companion/README.md

 The app is neither official, nor feature-rich.
 It also doesn't allow you to. sign-up to nextbike or to delete your account, use GPS or read the news feed.
 It was just tested for Norderstedt, so it's not guaranteed to work in all areas.
-Also, the app has no support for flexzones.
+The app has no support for flexzones.

 **I'm not a professional developer; especially not for Android.
 Until someone cool reviewed this source code, please consider this app bad by technical design.**